kyungjae-lee/engineers-notebook/operating-systems/hardware-and-control-structures.md

 * Implications of this new strategy that lead to improved system utilization:

   * More processes may be maintained in main memory.
-  * A process may be larger than all main memory.
+  * A process may be larger than all main memory which frees the programmer from having to manage the size of a program.
   * Time is saved because unused pages are not brought into memory.
   * OS have a variety of paging policies to help make decisions on efficient paging/segmentation.